ucldc/ucldc-docs/docs/dams/exports.md

   <img src="{{ site.url }}{{ site.baseurl }}/images/export.png" alt="Export Options" style="width: 500px">
 </a>

-You then have the option to select an export format.
-The "XML Export" comprises the metadata in the source Nuxeo XML format.
-The "ZIP Tree XML Export" and "ZIP Binary Export" include the metadata in Nuxeo XML format, along with associated content files.
+You then have the option to select an export format:

+* The "XML Export" comprises the metadata in the source Nuxeo XML format.
+* The "ZIP Tree XML Export" and "ZIP Binary Export" include the metadata in Nuxeo XML format, along with associated content files.

 ## Exporting multiple objects: Nuxeo XML metadata and content files